 - Your Value: You are the “Intelligence Plumber.”

 - The Action: Don’t build the model; deploy the workflow.
 Use no-code tools to connect a business’s local data to a private SLM.
 If you can save a local accounting firm 10 hours a week by automating their “First-Pass Audit” using a local, secure model, you aren’t just a freelancer; you are a high-value partner.
+Charge for the hours saved, not the software.

-2. The Curator of “Textbook Quality” Data
+3. The Curator of “Textbook Quality” Data

 The era of scraping the “garbage internet” is over.
 Models now crave high-signal, “textbook” data to get smarter without getting bigger.